applebuddy/TOEIC-Speaking-Study/README.md

 ## Q5

+how often do you go shopping for clothes, and when was the last time you bought clothes.

+- I go shopping for clothes about once or twice a month. the last time i bough clothes was last week. i bought some casual clothes with my mother. i'm very into that kind of stuff.

 how often do you go to a convenience store, and where is the nearest one from your house?

 - I go to a convenience store about once or twice a day.